All kinds of Jewish

 My name is Caitlyn Dienstag and I am a third year student at Sonoma State University majoring in Psychology.
 I enjoy journaling, playing games on my Nintendo Switch, spending time with my puppy, photography, and reading.
-On campus, I am Alpha Delta Pi’s President and am so excited to be working closely as an intern with Hillel.
+On campus, I am Alpha Delta Pi’s President, Vice President of Psi Chi, and am so excited to be now working closely as an intern with Hillel.
 Judaism has always been a very important aspect of my identity and I am excited to bring all of my experiences and ideas to Hillel of Sonoma County!

 Currently a Professor of Music Theory and Composition and the Director of Jewish Studies at Sonoma State University.
 As a composer Dr. Wilson frequently incorporates tropes from the Jewish liturgy, sometimes in outwardly Jewish music (for example, his original setting of the Avinu Malkeynu prayer), other times for no particular reason than the melody just sounds good (Symphony No. 1, Ancient Calls and Echoes for Two Horns and Organ).
 Professor Wilson's composition teachers included Dan Asia, Ralph Shapey, Shulamit Ran, Malcom Peyton, and Ed Diamente.
 Dr. Wilson is a trombonist who regularly blows the shofar- all 100 blasts- at High Holiday services.
 He encourages all students to check out the Jewish Studies Program at Sonoma State!